Weber test: Weber test performance

 For the Rinne test, a vibrating tuning fork (typically 512 Hz) is placed initially on the mastoid process behind each ear until sound is no longer heard.
 Then, without re-striking the fork, the fork is then quickly placed just outside the ear with the patient asked to report when the sound caused by the vibration is no longer heard.
-A normal or positive Rinne test is when sound is still heard when the tuning fork is moved to air near the ear (air conduction or AC), indicating that AC is equal or greater than (bone conduction or BC).
+A normal or positive Rinne test is when sound is still heard when the tuning fork is moved to the air near the ear (air conduction or AC), indicating that AC is equal or greater than bone conduction (or BC).
 Therefore, AC > BC; which is how it is reported clinically for a normal or positive Rinne result.
-In conductive hearing loss, bone conduction is better than air or BC > AC, a negative Rinne, and the patient will report that they do not hear the fork once it is moved.
+In conductive hearing loss, bone conduction is better than air or BC > AC, a negative Rinne, if the patient reports that they do not hear the fork once it is moved.
 The Rinne test is not ideal for distinguishing sensorineural hearing loss, as both sensorineural hearing loss and normal hearing report a positive Rinne test (though the sensorineural patient will have a decreased duration of hearing sound once the fork is moved to air).

 In a normal patient, the Weber tuning fork sound is heard equally loudly in both ears, with no one ear hearing the sound louder than the other (lateralization).
 Similarly, a patient with symmetrical hearing loss will hear the Weber tuning fork sound equally well, with diagnostic utility only in asymmetric (one-sided) hearing losses.
 In a patient with hearing loss, the Weber tuning fork sound is heard louder in one ear (lateralization) than the other.
 This clinical finding should be confirmed by repeating the procedure and having the patient occlude one ear with a finger; the sound should be heard best in the occluded ear.

 The results of both tests are noted and compared accordingly below to localize and characterize the nature of any detected hearing losses.
 Note: the Weber and Rinne are screening tests that are not replacements for formal audiometry hearing tests.
 Reported test accuracy measurements are very variable for clinical screening, surgical candidacy assessments, and estimation of hearing loss severity.